Addiction Counseling can help!

 - Confused easily/ difficulty focusing

-- Rationalizing – Offering alibis, excuses, justifications, or other explanations for their using behavior
+- Rationalizing – Offering alibis, excuses, justifications, or other explanations for their behavior

-- Minimization – Admitting superficially to the problem but not admitting to the seriousness or full scope of the behavior or consequences
+- Minimization – Admitting superficially to the problem but not admitting to the seriousness of the behavior or consequences

 - Blaming – Placing the blame for the behavior on someone else or some event